 where $\mathcal{B}(\mathbf{x}, \epsilon)$ is the norm ball with radius $\epsilon$ and $\mathcal{L}$ is the loss function.
 The key issue of AT lies in solving the inner worst-case problem by generating adversarial examples.
 Presently the most efficient way to generate adversarial examples is the fast gradient sign method (FGSM) \cite{goodfellow2014explaining}, i.e.,

 Since the adversarial examples above are generated by one-step gradient propagation, the corresponding AT is called \emph{single-step} AT.
-In \cref{fig:catastropic_overfitting}, we demonstrate a standard single-step AT process where the robust accuracy on the training set against FGSM attack keeps increasing.
+In \cref{fig:catastropic_overfitting}, we demonstrate a standard single-step AT process where the training robust accuracy against FGSM attack keeps increasing.
 However, the generalization capability, i.e., the robust accuracy on the validation set under projected gradient descent (PGD) attack \cite{madry2017towards}, can suddenly drop to zero, which is a typical overfitting phenomenon referred as \emph{catastrophic overfitting} \cite{wong2020fast}.

-Many works \cite{wong2020fast, andriushchenko2020understanding, kim2020understanding} are devoted to resolving such an intriguing overfitting problem.
+Many works \cite{vivek2019regularizer, wong2020fast, andriushchenko2020understanding, sriramanan2020guided, kim2020understanding, kang2021understanding} are devoted to resolving such an intriguing overfitting problem.
 One approach to tackle the overfitting is to use a judiciously designed learning rate schedule as well as appropriate regularizations.
-For example, Wong \etal \cite{wong2020fast} proposed to add a random step to FGSM and introduce cyclic learning rates to overcome the overfitting.
-Andriushchenko \etal \cite{andriushchenko2020understanding} proposed a novel regularization term called GradAlign to further improve the quality of the single-step AT solution.
-However, these methods highly rely on a proper learning rate schedule, and they need to tune it carefully when it comes to different tasks.
-Overfitting can happen when applying other commonly used schedules, such as piecewise learning rates.
+For example, Wong \etal \cite{wong2020fast} proposed to add a random step to FGSM and introduce cyclic learning rates \cite{smith2017cyclical} to overcome the overfitting.
+Andriushchenko \etal \cite{andriushchenko2020understanding} proposed a novel regularization term called GradAlign to further improve the quality of single-step AT solutions.
+However, these methods highly rely on specifically designed learning rate schedules, which need to be tuned carefully for different tasks.
 Another approach is to generate more precise adversarial examples.
 For example, Kim \etal \cite{kim2020understanding} suggested verifying the inner interval along the adversarial direction and searching for appropriate step size.
-PGD AT, a typical \emph{multi-step} AT which generates the adversarial examples using multiple iterations, can also help avoid catastrophic overfitting.
-However, these methods require multiple forward propagations, and more seriously, overfitting can still prominently occur in the multi-step AT (known as \emph{robust overfitting}) as demonstrated by Rice \etal \cite{rice2020overfitting}.
+PGD AT, a typical \emph{multi-step} AT which generates adversarial examples using multiple iterations, can also help avoid catastrophic overfitting.
+However, these methods require multiple forward propagations.
+More seriously, overfitting can still prominently occur in multi-step AT (known as \emph{robust overfitting}) as demonstrated by Rice \etal \cite{rice2020overfitting}.